 - Know your customer

 In this increasingly competitive market, parents have choices on where to send their child to school.
 Do you truly understand your customer?
 Are you regularly surveying your customers to understand their satisfaction levels?
 Have you done focus groups to understand their unmet needs?
 Parents will send their children to a school that they feel is the best fit for their students.
-The only way to understand if that is your school is to ask your parents.
+The only way to understand if that is your school is to ask your parents, and the best way to do it is conducting a satisfaction survey.

 - Word of mouth takes effort

 Word of mouth is going to be your prime source of student referrals.
-But word of mouth marketing is not doing nothing and hoping parents are saying good things about your school.
+But word of mouth marketing is not doing anything and hoping parents are saying good things about your school.
 Word of mouth is the best marketing program, but it does take work.
 Don’t just hope that parents are saying good things, actively work to ensure that they are.
-For a more in depth look at word of mouth marketing, read this article.
+For a more in-depth look at word of mouth marketing, read this article.

 - Customers will interact with your online presence first